This Fact Sheet is not relevant in your region

 CIS gross payments

 If you are registered for gross payment, the contractor pays you in full without any deduction.
-So you'll need to pay tax and National Insurance contributions (NICs) on this amount later through your tax return to HM Revenue & Customs (HMRC).
+You will need to pay tax and National Insurance contributions (NICs) on this amount later through your tax return to HM Revenue & Customs (HMRC).

 CIS payment under deduction

-If you are registered for payment under deduction, the contractor takes off an amount (currently 20%) before they pay you and they must pay this to HMRC.
-You'll still need to pay tax and NICs on your payments later through your tax return, but HMRC will take off the amount that has already been paid by your contractor off this bill.
+If you are registered for payment under deduction, the contractor takes off an amount (currently 20%) before they pay you.
+The contractor must pay this amount to HMRC.
+You will still need to pay tax and NICs on your payments later through your tax return, but HMRC will take the amount that has already been paid by your contractor off your bill.

 Keeping records